Grenada Charter Yachts

 3. Tobago Cays.
 Before there was anchoring or SCUBA restrictions, it was just about the most beautiful place I had seen in the world.

 4. Mustique.
-Simply because one just has to go there (yes, it was expensive still then)
+Simply because one has to go there (yes, it was expensive still then)

 6. Buying a piece of Scrimshaw on Bequia for my husband

-8. The Beaches are spectacular.
+8. The beaches are spectacular.

 10. Love the friendly, warm people.